Hamilton and Russell extend Mercedes contracts

 "Taking my first pole position and race win last year was an unforgettable feeling.

-"More importantly though, it's been great to work with everybody at (the chassis base at) Brackley and (engine headquarters at) Brixworth to make progress with our car and push forward our development.
+"More importantly though, it's been great to work with everybody at [the chassis base at] Brackley and [engine headquarters at] Brixworth to make progress with our car and push forward our development.
 Their loyalty, vision and hard work is inspiring.

 "We have made some significant steps over the past 18 months and are only getting stronger as a team.

-"I'm excited to help continue to build on that momentum as we progress into 2024 and 2025 as we continue to focus on returning to the very front of the pack."
+"I'm excited to help continue to build on that momentum as we progress into 2024 and 2025 and continue to focus on returning to the very front of the pack."

 Hamilton WAS robbed in 2021